nr072/Quip/README.md

 in a sorted manner (date-wise first and then alphabetically) on the side panel.

-_**Warning:**
+### Warning

-Keep in mind that the events are added temporarily, as of now.
+- The events are added only temporarily.
-They are stored in JS, so a simple reload will reset the page._
+They are stored in JS, so a simple reload will reset the page.

+- Not responsive.
+Needs to be seen on a tablet or desktop for best results.

 ### Why Use It